Debt Consolidation vs. Debt Management

 Choosing a Debt Relief Option

-There are several options for credit card debt relief, but probably the two most popular choices are a debt management program or a debt consolidation program.
+There are several options for credit card debt relief, but the choice often comes down to debt management vs debt consolidation.
 Both are practical and proven ways to get out from under the burden of too much debt, though they rely on very different methods.
+The one similarity between the two programs is that each requires the consumer to make a monthly payment, but that is where the similarities end.

 Debt Consolidation Loan

-Debt consolidation involves taking out one large loan and using the money to pay off several unsecured loans, like those that result from using multiple credit cards.
-The lender is typically a bank, credit union or online lender and the expected payoff time is 2-5 years.
+Definition: Debt consolidation involves taking out one large loan and using the money to pay off several unsecured loans, like those that result from using multiple credit cards.
+The lender is typically a bank, credit union or online loan company and the expected payoff time is 2-5 years.

-Banks, credit unions and online lenders rely heavily on credit scores when making debt consolidation loans.
+Interest rates: Banks, credit unions and online lenders rely heavily on credit scores when making debt consolidation loans.
 Any score above 650 could get you a $15,000 loan for 8%, maybe better.
 The same loan with a score under 650 and the rate jumps into double digits, if you are able to get one at all.
-Credit scores in the 500s, for example, are seldom even considered for a loan.
+Credit scores below 580, for example, are seldom even considered for a loan.

 Don’t Forget About Financial Education

-The last big difference between debt management programs and debt consolidation loans is the financial educational aspect:
+The last big difference between debt management programs and debt consolidation loans is the financial education aspect:

-Nonprofits are required to provide teaching tools that help clients avoid debt problems in the future.
-They make them available online, in newsletters, through educational books and with other tools that help consumers identify the things that cause them financial problems as well as the solutions they can use to avoid those troubles in the future.
+Nonprofit credit counseling agencies are required to provide teaching tools that help clients avoid debt problems in the future.
+They make them available online, in newsletters, through educational books and with other tools that help consumers identify the things that cause financial problems as well as solutions they can use to avoid those troubles in the future.

-Lending institutions are not required to teach consumers good financial habits, but most have websites that do contain educational material that is useful in learning to avoid debt.
+Lending institutions are not required to teach consumers good financial habits, but most have websites that do contain educational material useful in learning to avoid debt.

 So if you are one of those people who can’t resist the buying clout of a credit card and struggle to meet the obligations that arrive 30 days later in the form of a monthly credit card bill, do some research on debt management programs and debt consolidation companies.